oneforawe/config-repo/setup/remote-machine-setup/README.md

 0. Ensure that either there is no `~/.gitconfig` file yet or that it at least does not refer to non-existent files, to enable successful git-clone'ing.
+Otherwise, you may see errors such as
+`fatal: remote-curl: fetch attempted without a local repo`
+or
+`fatal: --stdin requires a git repository`
+`fatal: fetch-pack: invalid index-pack output`

 1. In a shell, clone this repo to obtain a local copy the files.
 Either use https or ssh (written below in an abbreviated form that uses an ssh config):

    * https: `git clone https://github.com/oneforawe/config-repo.git ~/.config-repo`
    * ssh: `git clone github:oneforawe/config-repo.git ~/.config-repo`
+   * If cloning fails due to a permission error where the ssh key is not being used, you may need to add the keys to the ssh-agent.
+For example:
+   `eval "$(ssh-agent -s)" && ssh-add ~/.ssh/keys/github`
    * If cloning fails for, say, the emacs/org-mode submodule with, say, a fatal access error (`server certificate verification failed.
 CAfile: none CRLfile: none`), then you may need to use the cert installation solution here (along with the